beablancob/identification-of-grey-sheep-users-in-UBCF/README.md

 ## Goal of the project

 The goal of this project is the implementation of different approaches and solutions to deal with grey sheep users, using User-Based Collaborative Filtering.
 Research communities have always focused on improving the efficiency of collaborative filtering algorithms.
-On the other hand, they have not paid attention to the problem of gray sheep users, being a major challenge of CF. The project focuses on comparing the results of the different solutions that has been given in the research papers, which there are just a few of them.
-The project will be using several datasets, applying Recommender Systems technologies in combination of Outlier Detection and Clustering Techniques.
+On the other hand, they have not paid attention to the problem of gray sheep users, being a major challenge of CF. The project focuses on comparing the results of the different solutions that have been given in the research papers, which there are just a few of them.
+The project will be using the famous data set MovieLens, applying Recommender Systems technologies in combination of Outlier Detection and Clustering Techniques.